Visibility overview

 - Use

-privatewhen you are drafting alone. - Use
+privatewhen you're drafting alone. - Use

 workspacewhen you want teammates to read it. - Use